 “I told you that you would die in your sins; if you do not believe that I am the one I claim to be, you will indeed die in your sins.” ~Jesus

 Nobody likes to talk about hell.
-It’s not very popular to tell someone, “Hey, you know that sin you have in your life?
-If you don’t ask Christ into your heart to forgive you for that sin, once and for all, you will go to hell.”
+It’s not very popular to tell someone, “Hey, if you don’t believe Jesus has forgiven you of your sins, once and for all, you will go to hell.”
 That’s not cool—but it is loving—if you can pull it off in the proper way.

-If you don’t, you probably won’t be getting an invite to the next BBQ.
+If you don’t, you probably won’t be getting an invite to the next barbecue.
 However, if we look to Jesus, He warned us more about hell than He talked positively about heaven.
 He spoke about hell all the time because He doesn’t want any of us to go there.

-Sure, I think Jesus wants us to make it known that there is a place He has nothing to do with—a place specifically reserved for those who reject His free forgiveness–but we are to make that place known about, with grace.
+Sure, I think Jesus wants us to make it known that there is a place He has nothing to do with—a place specifically reserved for those who reject His free forgiveness.
+But we are to make that place known about with grace.

 1. Why is there a hell?
-Jesus said that hell is a place of fire, and that it was created for the devil and his demons (see Matthew 25:41).
+Jesus said hell is a place of fire and it was created for the devil and his demons (see Matthew 25:41).
 Some people claim we are currently in hell, but we’re not.
 There are three different realms.
 Heaven, hell, and this physical universe.
 God is a part of two of these realms (heaven and earth), and so is Satan and his demons (hell and earth).
-As humans, currently, you and I are a part of just one—the physical universe (earth).
-But one day we will die physically, and spiritually, we will go on to be in heaven or hell.
-Heaven is sin-free, a place where God’s love is completely undiluted.
-That’s why it’s so wonderful.
+As humans–flesh–our bodies are a part of just one—the physical universe (earth).
+But one day our flesh will die and the never-ending part of us, our spirit, will live on in heaven or hell.
+Our spirits are the “real” us.
+They are either completely sinful or completely perfect (see Romans 5-6).
+There is no middle ground.
+God looks at our spirits to determine if we are going to heaven or hell.
+Heaven is sin-free, so our spirits must be sin-free.
+This can only happen by way of spiritual death and spiritual rebirth, that’s why Jesus said, “Don’t be surprised at my saying, ‘You must be born again.'”
+(John 3:7).
+This happens once in our human lifetime, and it only happens by grace through faith (see Romans 6:6-7, Hebrews 10:10, Ephesians 2:8-9).
+The opposite of hell, heaven is a place where God’s love and our relationship with Him is completely undiluted.
+That’s why it’s so wonderful!
 Hell is only sin and love is not allowed.
-It is a place of torment where evil is completely undiluted.
-In hell, God’s presence is void, that’s why it’s so terrible–because He is not there.
-This physical universe (the planet you are on) has a mixture of the option of both good and evil—in order to have free will.
-Our free wills are finalized in heaven or hell.
-You will become one with either place.
+It’s a place of torment where evil and hate are completely undiluted.
+In hell, God’s presence is void, that’s why it’s so terrible–because He’s not there.
+This physical universe–part of it being the planet you are on–has a mixture of both good and evil, because it’s fallen and has the presence of sin.
+In heaven, sin does not exist, it’s a perfect place.

-Of course, I could continue on with this list, but I believe this will help you understand hell better.
+Of course, I could continue on with this list, but I believe this will help you understand hell better–as well as heaven.
 Remember, God doesn’t want you to go there!
+That’s why He is so patient!
+(See 2 Peter 3:9).
 That’s why He sent Jesus!
-He’s made it so easy for us to be sure we don’t end up there after we die: BELIEVE IN JESUS AS YOUR SAVIOR.
-The legalistic people will say, “Even the demons believe and shudder” (James 2:19).
+(John 3:16).
+He’s made it so easy for us to be sure we don’t end up there after we die: believe in Jesus as your Savior.
+The grace-confused people will say, “Even the demons believe and shudder!”
+(See James 2:19).
 That’s true, but they are already damned, we aren’t.
-And they aren’t asking for forgiveness, we are.
+And they aren’t believing in Jesus for His forgiveness, we are.